Bx36 (New York City bus): History

 The Bx36 replaced 180th Street Crosstown Line streetcars on October 25, 1947.
-Its original south-eastern terminus was at Bruckner Boulevard-Zerega Avenue via Cross Bronx Expressway, running all times except nights until February 1984.
+Its original south-eastern terminus was at Bruckner Boulevard-Zerega Avenue via Cross Bronx Expressway, running at all times except nights until February 1984.
 On February 14, 1965, every other bus on the route was extended one mile to run to Pugsley Avenue and Story Avenue, instead of to the previous terminal of Chatterton Avenue and Zerega Avenue.
 These buses would turn off the regular route at Westchester Avenue and White Plains Road, running south on White Plains Road, Houghton Avenue, and Pugsley Avenue to the terminal, and via Story Avenue and White Plains Road before turning back onto Westchester Avenue for the return trip to Manhattan.
 In November 1967, a full-time terminus was established at White Plains Road and Story Avenue, but later as part of the July 1974 service changes, it was extended to its current southeastern terminus.
-Eastbound buses were rerouted to use East 174th Street in both directions, with service on Cross Bronx Expressway being taken over by the Q44.
+Eastbound buses were rerouted to use East 174th Street in both directions, with service on the Cross Bronx Expressway being taken over by the Q44.
 On September 13, 1987, the Bx36 was extended from 181st Street and Broadway to the outside of the George Washington Bridge Bus Station at 179th Street and Broadway and later on January 18, 1998, buses in both directions were rerouted to use Wadsworth Avenue instead of Broadway.
 Westbound trips were streamlined onto White Plains Road, whereas they had previously deviated to Hugh Grant Circle/Parkchester station prior to September 2000.
 On September 8, 2009, the Bx36 Limited began service during rush hours, consisting of every other Bx36 during rush hours, and possibly saving up to eight minutes in each direction.
 In 2017, the MTA released its Fast Forward Plan, aimed at speeding up mass transit services.
 As part of it, a draft plan for the reorganization of Bronx bus routes was proposed in draft format in June 2019, with a final version published in October 2019.
 The plan included rerouting service on Tremont Avenue and White Plains Road rather than 180th Street, Boston Road, and 174th Street, with the rerouted Bx40/Bx42 covering 180th Street and the rerouted Bx11 covering 174th Street.
 Changes would apply to both local and limited-stop variants and were proposed to be implemented by mid-2020.
 Due to the COVID-19 pandemic in New York City, the changes were halted for over a year.
 The modification took place on June 26, 2022.